Offbeat films 'Birdman,' 'Budapest Hotel' capture Oscar's eye

 "I am very happy for the whole Birdman flock because it took a lot of courage to make this film out of conventions," said Inarritu.

-"The Grand Budapest Hotel" was an early favorite last year with critics, with its whimsical story of a hotel concierge caught up in a murder plot.
-It won nominations for its colorful production design, costumes and makeup, among others.
+"The Grand Budapest Hotel" was an early favourite last year with critics, with its whimsical story of a hotel concierge caught up in a murder plot.
+It won nominations for its colourful production design, costumes and makeup, among others.

 If there was a latecomer to the race, it would be "American Sniper."
 The real-life story of the most deadly sniper in American military history is also roaring to life at the box office, but Eastwood, 84, failed to make the cut for best director.